March 5, 2021 - May 8, 2021

 The Warp & Weft is a multilingual archive of stories that seeks to capture the 2020 zeitgeist.
 It is oral storytelling drawn from diverse voices, languages and geographies, at a moment when the world came to a grinding halt.
 It goes beyond politics and explores the human family’s preoccupations and imaginaries.
 At a time of widening inequities exposed by the COVID-19 pandemic, racial capitalism’s failure to address human and environmental needs, but also global pushback against systems of oppression and violence, the Warp & Weft hopes to weave an alternative communal tapestry.
 The Warp & Weft is organized and curated by Mara Ahmed, with audio engineering by Anand Prakash and web design by Isabelle Bartter.

-A set of three new stories and audio recordings will be released each week via RoCo and Mara Ahmed’s social media.
+A set of new stories and audio recordings will be released each week via RoCo and Mara Ahmed’s social media.
 This program runs along with RoCo’s exhibitions Last Year on Earth and Through The Cracks.
 Learn more about The Warp & Weft on Art Blooms.

 Social Media Channels